 What to Wear to Buddhist Meditation?

 Meditation requires no particular clothing.
-There are no strict rules about what kind of clothes to wear.
 When you are sitting in meditation, wear clothes that will make you feel comfortable and also focused.

 Zen Buddhist Clothing Items